pkivolowitz/ocrwl/README.md

 	perror("Error writing zeros");
 ```

+*Warning* ```write``` is dangerous.
+If you exceed the length of your buffer, you are exposing the memory of whatever comes after it possibly leaking secrets.

 # lseek

 When you opened the file for writing, the "write head" was at position 0.
 When you wrote 512 bytes, the "write head" moved to 512.
 Let's confirm this.